 17.6% of the High Weald is covered in ancient woodland; in other words, over half the area’s woodlands are ancient.

-This beautiful and varied landscape is a wonderful place to spend time and a fantastic setting within which to learn bushcraft skills.
+This beautiful and varied landscape is a wonderful place to spend time and a fantastic setting within which to learn bushcraft and other outdoor skills.

 The Weald’s heavy clays and infertile soils means that much of the area remained free of agriculture.
 Pioneer farmers of the Late Middle Ages created small fields and this character remains today with small fields surrounded by thick hedgerows.
 This adds to a sense of a closed, woodland environment even where the land was cleared.

-So despite its proximity to both London to the north and the sea to the south, the Wealden landscape that we see today still has a sense of remoteness, particularly once you get into the centre of more wooded areas.
+So, despite its proximity to both London to the north and the sea to the south, the Wealden landscape seen today still has a sense of remoteness.
+This is particularly once you get into the centre of more wooded areas.

 Find out more about our range of bushcraft courses.